-11. MATLAB functions
+11. MATLAB functions This is an important section of this tutorial

-You can also use M-files to define new MATLAB functions - these are programs that can accept user-defined data and use it to produce a new result.
+You can also use M-files to define new MATLAB functions - these are programs that can accept userdefined data and use it to produce a new result.
 For example, to create a function that computes the magnitude of a vector: